scalay/scalay-io/README.markdown

 ## Current Status

-Now, this project is quite primitive and no Scala codes at this repository yet.
-Until a month later, I would like to release alpha version of scalay.
+Now, this project is quite primitive and a few Scala codes exists.
+Until two months later, I would like to release the first alpha version of scalay.